Michael

 latter can be quickly vaporized by the composite wave.

-In other words, considering for example fuels such as gasoline or
+In other words, considering for example fuels such as gasoline

-at their carbon-carbon bonds and their hydrogen-hydrogen bonds
+interrupted at their carbon-carbon bonds and their

-giving rise to chains which are more suitable for a better
+hydrogen-hydrogen bonds giving rise to chains which are more

 This is also the case for all of combustibles and liquid fuels